joseph-a-levine/authoring/now/index.md

 *21*, Adele

 > My association with this album was bus rides to middle school with my good friend Lucas, which is odd because it didn't come out until we were in high school.
-Despite its age, the album, and Adele, remain relevant in pop ballads released today.
+Despite its age, the album remains relevant in pop ballads released today.
 Demi Lovato today sounds a closer to 2011 Adele than 2011 Demi Lovato.

-> I could sing along to seven of the eleven tracks; this record had shocking radio presence at the time{% sidenote "radio" "Who pays attention to this anymore?
+> I could sing along to seven of the eleven tracks; this record had shocking radio presence at the time.{% sidenote "radio" "Who pays attention to this anymore?
 The aux cord killed the radio star.
-In Freetown, the hot radio tracks are "Down" by Jay Sean and something by Hot Chelle Rae." %}.
-Two late-album tracks which I didn't recognize aged especially well: the funkish "I'll Be Waiting" and the noir "He Won't Go".
+In Freetown, the hot radio tracks are <q>Down</q> by Jay Sean and something by Hot Chelle Rae." %} Two late-album tracks which I didn't remember aged especially well: the funkish "I'll Be Waiting" and the noir "He Won't Go".

 Here are some other albums I listened to for the first time this month.
 I really enjoyed each one; if this makes you think of any recommendations, please send them along!
 > *Civilian*, Wye Oak
 >
-> *Good Hope*, Dave Holland, Zakir Hussain{% sidenote "zakir" "My Spotify top artist of 2020." %}, and Chris Potter
+> *Good Hope*, Dave Holland, Zakir Hussain,{% sidenote "zakir" "My Spotify top artist of 2020." %} and Chris Potter
 >
 > *Fetch the Bolt Cutters*, Fiona Apple
 >